 Hurricanes form from disturbances in the atmosphere over warm, tropical ocean water.
 They die down when they move over land or out of the tropics and into cooler latitudes.
 These storms are called hurricanes in the Atlantic and typhoons or tropical cyclones in other areas of the world.
 Because of the Coriolis effect, the storms rotate counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
 At the center of the rotating storm is a small area of calm weather and clear skies called the eye of the storm.
 Surrounding the calm of the eye are the most intense winds of the storm and thick clouds of the eyewall.

 As a hurricane moves across an ocean, scientists try to forecast where and when the storm will reach land.
 Their forecasts allow warnings to be issued in areas that the storm is likely to hit, giving people time to get out of the way.
 Watching hurricanes with weather satellites and using computer models to develop forecasts, scientists are able to predict the likely path of the storm.
-The models take into account what we know about the specific storm and what we know about the atmosphere.
+The models take into account what we know about the specific storm and what we know about the atmosphere and ocean.
 Since 1953 each hurricane has been given a name to help warn people that a new storm was on its way.

 The window of the year when hurricanes are most likely is called hurricane season.
 This window of time is different in different regions of the world.
 In the North Atlantic, hurricane season is from June 1st to November 30th each year.